 Any student who has an infectious disease (e.g. influenza, pneumonia, etc.) may not participate in educational activities.
-Others should never be put at risk from student with an infectious disease.
-Students with an infectious disease will still be required to follow the published attendance policy.
+Others should never be put at risk by a student with an infectious disease.
+A student with an infectious disease will still be required to follow the published attendance policy.
 If a student's illness requires excessive absences, they may be required to take a medical Leave of Absence.
 Please refer to the Leave of Absence Policy for additional information.